xeolabs/xeometry-guide/queryingBoundaries.md

 # Querying Boundaries

+Each model and object in a viewer has a boundary.

+Each object's boundary dynamically fits to the World-space extents of the object's geometry vertex positions.
+This means that an object's boundary will automatically remain fitted to the object whenever you've updated the object's transforms, or updated the transforms of the object's model \(see [_Transforming_](transforming.md)\).

+Each model's boundary dynamically fits to the collective boundary of the model's objects.
+This means that the boundary will automatically remain fitted to the objects whenever you transform one them, or transform the model itself.

-Each model and object in a viewer has its own boundary, provided as an axis-aligned bounding box \(_AABB\)_.
+Each object's boundary that encloses provided as an axis-aligned bounding box \(_AABB\)_.

 Whenever you transform a model or an object, you'll automatically update the extents of its boundary \(see [_Transforming_](transforming.md)\).